Situationist International: Punk and culture

 In cultural terms, Situationist International's influence has arguably been greater, if more diffuse.
 In the late 1960s, MC5, the Fugs and Hawkwind were radical situationist bands.
 Situationist ideas exerted a strong influence on the design language of the punk rock phenomenon of the 1970s and the post-punk scene of the early 1980s.
 To a significant extent, this was the result of the adoption of the style, aesthetics and slogans employed by the SI.
 These were often secondhand influences received through British situationist groups such as King Mob whose associates included Malcolm McLaren and Jamie Reid.
 Factory Records owner Tony Wilson was influenced by situationist urbanism, and Factory band the Durutti Column took their name from André Bertrand's collage Le Retour de la Colonne Durutti.

-(Bertrand, in turn, took his title from the eponymous anarchist army during the Spanish Civil War).
+In turn, Bertrand took his title from the eponymous anarchist army during the Spanish Civil War).
 American punk group the Feederz have been acclaimed as exhibiting a more direct and conscious influence.
 Formed in the late 1970s, they became known for extensive use of detournement and their intention to provoke their audience through the exposition of situationist themes.
-Other musical artists whose lyrics and artwork have referenced situationist concepts include the Clash, Pussy Riot, Crass, Tom Robinson Band, Ian Dury, X-Ray Spex, Sham 69, Buzzcocks, the Fall, Patrik Fitzgerald, Conflict, the Royal Family and the Poor, Angelic Upstarts, Chaos UK, Chaotic Dischord, MDC, Dead Kennedys, Reagan Youth, Chumbawamba and Manic Street Preachers.
+Other musical artists whose lyrics and artwork have referenced situationist concepts include the Clash, Pussy Riot, Crass, Tom Robinson Band, Ian Dury, X-Ray Spex, Sham 69, Buzzcocks, the Fall, Patrik Fitzgerald, Gang of Four, Conflict, the Royal Family and the Poor, Angelic Upstarts, Chaos UK, Chaotic Dischord, MDC, Dead Kennedys, Reagan Youth, Chumbawamba and Manic Street Preachers.
 Situationist theory experienced a vogue in the late '90s hardcore punk scene, when it was referenced by Orchid, His Hero Is Gone and CrimethInc.

-Situationist ideas may be found within the development of other avant-garde threads such as unilalianism and neoism, as well as artists such as Mark Divo and American artist Joey Skaggs who has been compared to Situationist practitioners for his use of staged spectacles and media infiltration to subvert dominant cultural narratives.
+Situationist ideas may be found within the development of other avant-garde threads such as neoism, as well as artists such as Mark Divo and American artist Joey Skaggs who has been compared to Situationist practitioners for his use of staged spectacles and media infiltration to subvert dominant cultural narratives.
 His satirical hoaxes, such as Cathouse for Dogs and Portofess, reflect Situationist strategies like détournement by exposing media complicity and challenging societal norms.
 Writers such as Thomas de Zengotita have echoed situationist theories regarding the spectacle of contemporary society.